 - 4. Now check the coordinate ordering and labeling convention.
 Press the MENU key and select "3.Settings" by pressing the 3 key.
 Select "3.Coord." by pressing the 3 key again.
 Order should be set to "ENZ", Label should be set to "XYZ" and AZ zero should be set to "North".
 Press REC/ENT after each setting is verified.
 After pressing the REC/ENT key for AZ zero, you return to the Settings screen. - 5.
 While still on the Settings screen, check the data recording format.
 Select "8.Rec" by pressing the 8 key.
 Store DB should be set to "RAW+XYZ", and Data Rec should be set to "Internal".
 Press REC/ENT after each setting is verified.
 After pressing the REC/ENT key for Data Rec, you return to the Settings screen.
-Press the ESC key to return to the MENU screen.

-Creating a New Job (continued)
+Create a New Job (continued)

-6. While still on the Settings screen, check the data display format.
+While still on the Settings screen, check the data display format.
 Select "9.Others" by pressing the 9 key.
 XYZ disp should be set to "+ENT".
 Press REC/ENT after the setting is verified.
+Press the ESC key to return to the Settings screen.
 Press the ESC key to return to the MENU screen.
 Press the ESC key to return to the MENU screen.
 Press the ESC key to return to the BMS.